lespicker/tachyons-one-page-scroll/content/news/2020-11-02-photo-bags/index.md

 I own several (some would say too many) different bags, depending on assignments and functionality.
 If I'm traveling for a month to a foreign locale I'll take one bag or set of bags and if I'm just out for a quick session near my home I'll take another.
 It also depends on what my photo goals are for that trip.
 So, with that in mind, here goes.

-**Note**: I have no relationship whatsoever with Think Tank or Mondshift, other than to support them sending their kids to college with my many purchases of their excellent gear.
+**Note**: I have no relationship whatsoever with Think Tank or Mindshift, other than to support them sending their kids to college with my many purchases of their excellent gear.

 #### Around Town